iterative/dvc.org/content/docs/command-reference/repro.md

 Updating lock file 'dvc.lock'
 ```

-The change in the `text.txt` file is ignored as it is a dependency in the
+The change in the `text.txt` file is ignored because that file is a dependency
-`filter` stage which did not get updated in the above command.
-This is because
+in the `filter` stage, which did not get updated in the above command.
+This is
-the `filter` stage happens before the `count` stage in the pipeline (shown in
+because `filter` happens before `count` in the pipeline (shown below) and the
-the following figure).
+`--downstream` option only execute the stages after a given target stage
+(`count` in this case), including the target stage itself.

 ```dvc
 $ dvc dag